qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Unlike the |pointDisplacementSymbol| :guilabel:`Point Displacement` renderer which blows up nearest or overlaid point features placement, the |pointClusterSymbol|
 :guilabel:`Point Cluster` renderer groups nearby points into a single rendered marker symbol.
-Based on a specified :guilabel:`Distance`, points that fall within from each others are merged into a single symbol.
+Points that fall within a specified distance from each others are merged into a single symbol.
 Points aggregation is made based on the closest group being formed, rather than just assigning them the first group within the search distance.

 From the main dialog, you can:

-* set the symbol to represent the point cluster in the :guilabel:`Cluster symbol`;
+#.
+Set the symbol to represent the point cluster in the :guilabel:`Cluster symbol`;
    the default rendering displays the number of aggregated features thanks to the ``@cluster_size`` :ref:`variable <general_tools_variables>` on Font marker symbol layer.
+#.
+Select the :guilabel:`Renderer` type, i.e. how you want to classify features
-* use the :guilabel:`Renderer` drop-down list to apply any of the other feature rendering types to the layer (single, categorized, rule-based...).
-Then, push the :guilabel:`Renderer Settings...` button to configure features' symbology as usual.
+   in the layer (single, categorized, rule-based...)
+#.
+Press the :guilabel:`Renderer Settings...` button to configure features' symbology
-  Note that this renderer is only visible on features that are not clustered.
+   as usual.
+Note that this symbology is only visible on features that are not clustered, the :guilabel:`Cluster symbol` being applied otherwise.
-  Also, when the symbol color is the same for all the point features inside a cluster, that color sets the ``@cluster_color`` variable of the cluster.
+   Also, when all the point features in a cluster belong to the same rendering class, and thus would be applied the same color, that color represents the ``@cluster_color`` variable of the cluster.
+#.
+Indicate the maximal :guilabel:`Distance` to consider for clustering features.
+   Supports common symbol units.

 .. _figure_cluster_symbology: